sfranzyshen/sfranzyshen.github.io/_posts/2026-09-20-A-Call-to-Service.md

 We all love to complain about the problems in our communities.

-Homelessness.

-Housing.

-Crime.

-Poverty.

-Addiction.

-Mental health.

-The cost of living.
+Homelessness, Housing, Crime, Poverty, Addiction, Mental health, The cost of living, Government ...

-Government.

 The list goes on and on.
 And we have plenty of opinions about what **someone else** should do about it.

 But there is a harder question:

 ## What are *you* doing?

-Not what should the government do.

-Not what should the city do.

-Not what should nonprofits do.

-Not what should your neighbor do.
+Not what should the government, the city, nonprofits, or your neighbor do ...

 **What are you personally willing to do?**